- RELATED TOPICS

 U-space hopes to use the growing popularity of the ukulele and bring its sound to others in the downtown Los Angeles area.
 "We would like to see it [ukulele] used as a vehicle to bring multiple parts of downtown L.A. and the JACCC together, with the ukulele program at the center of that," Arimoto says.

-On June 28 the JACCC and U-space will take their community outreach one step further with the Ukulele Expo, where they will attempt to break the Guiness World Record for the largest ukulele ensemble.
+On April 18, 2015, the JACCC and U-space will take their community outreach one step further with the L.A.
+Ukulele Expo, where they will attempt to break the Guiness World Record for the largest ukulele ensemble.

 Photos by Danielle Tarasiuk